se-edu/collate/docs/Developer-Guide.md

 This class represents authors who have contributed to the project.
 Each `Author` can have multiple associated `CodeSnippet` objects.

-The `Author` class is also specially constructed to make it easier for the GUI to use its fields.
-`Author` objects have several fields of `Property` type.
-These class variables are special JavaFX constructs which behave in a similar manner as typical Java types such as integer, double and String types.
-For example, `Author` has a `IntegerProperty` type for its `linesOfCode` variable.
-This variable contains an integer which can be accessed by calling `linesOfCode.get()`.

-By utilising JavaFX `Property` types, the GUI can interact directly with the `Author` class to render details in a table easily.

-> You can read more about JavaFX Properties [here](https://docs.oracle.com/javase/8/javafx/properties-binding-tutorial/binding.htm).

 ## `CodeSnippet` Class
 Each `CodeSnippet` represents the lines of code between two consecutive author tags that were written by an `Author`.
 Since this code belongs to a file, a `SourceFile` object is associated with each `CodeSnippet` object.